November 2013 – July 2022

 For this study of effectiveness, 89 elementary schools were randomly selected either to participate in the training program or to continue with their usual strategies for supporting student behavior.
 Data collection for both groups of schools, during program implementation, included: (1) teacher ratings of student behavior to identify struggling students and to estimate impacts on their outcomes including disruptive behavior; (2) student records to estimate impacts on these students' academic achievement, (3) staff surveys and observations of practice to provide information about behavior support and the extent of staff professional development; and (4) documentation of program implementation.
-The collection of student achievement data and documentation of program implementation continued for an additional year to examine if and how the schools sustained MTSS-B implementation and a key outcome.
+The collection of student achievement data and documentation of program implementation continued for an additional year to examine if and how the schools sustained MTSS-B implementation and whether impacts on achievement were maintained.

 A report, titled Study of Training in Multi-Tiered Systems of Support for Behavior: Impacts on Elementary School Students' Outcomes, was released in July 2022.